dux074/dux074/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.
+Most good programmers do programming not because they expectdux074/ to get paid or get adulation by the public, but because it is fun to program.
 ~ Linus Torvalds